nirdjs/nirdjs/README.md

-# What is Inert
+# What is Nird

-Inert is an atomic state management library for React.
+Nird is an atomic state management library for React.

-Latest documentation is available at https://jsr.io/inert/doc

 ```jsx